 What to Do

-If you’ve been charged with a class 1 misdemeanor or class 6 felony of endangerment, contact an experienced Arizona attorney for assistance.
+If you’ve been charged with a class 1 misdemeanor or class 6 felony of endangerment, contact an experienced reckless endangerment attorney in Phoenix for assistance.
 If you are arrested and your rights are not explicitly stated, you may have a strong case against this charge.
 In addition, a prosecutor has to prove each component of the case beyond reasonable doubt – that is, any doubt that couldn’t exist beyond a far-fetched scenario.

 The Stewart Law Group can help you build a case against the often vague and confusing charges of endangerment.
 We have experience in Phoenix reckless endangerment cases from all sides of the legal world – including the side of the prosecutor.
-We’re well equipped to provide expert counsel for your endangerment case, so don’t hesitate to contact us today for a Free consultation.
+We’re well equipped to provide expert counsel for your endangerment case, so don’t hesitate to contact our Phoenix reckless endangerment lawyers today for a Free consultation.

 Check out what Gwen had to say about us on Google